 At the heart of the management team is the Case Manager.
 This person is responsible for a claim from inception until the employee returns to work, or otherwise is no longer eligible for benefits.

 Gathering information quickly and making an initial assessment early is critical.
 For straightforward claims, the value the disability office looks to add is:

 To get the employee their income as soon as possible

 To minimize the investment in resolving the claim by avoiding the collection and expense of unnecessary reports and documentation

 More complex claims can pull in the expertise of specialists to achieve and return to work goal.
-In most of these cases, early telephone contact will be established with the employee to get a good first hand understanding of the disability, and to set the stage for the process.
-With these cases, the goal is to apply more resources to the management of the claim where there is good expectation an early return to work may be achieved.
+In most of these cases, early telephone contact will be established with the employee to get a good first-hand understanding of the disability, and to set the stage for the process.
+With these cases, the goal is to apply more resources to the management of the claim where there is a good expectation an early return to work may be achieved.

 The two primary resources the Case Manager may call upon are their Vocational Rehabilitation consultants and their Medical Coordinators.